Point vortices on the sphere: stability of relative equilibria: Introduction

-We begin in Section \ref{1ring-stability} by computing the stability of the relative equilibria consisting of a single ring of identical vortices, a configuration denoted $\CC_{nv}(R)$ (Figure \ref{cnvRevpolesch3c}(a)).
-We show in Theorem \ref{polvani} that for $n\geq 7$, they are unstable for all co-latitudes of the ring, while for $n<7$ there exist ranges of Lyapunov stability when the ring is near a pole.
-These results are not new \cite{PD93,BC03}, but serve to demonstrate the method used in later sections.
+We begin in Section \ref{sec:Cnv(R)} by computing the stability of the relative equilibria consisting of a single ring of identical vortices, a configuration denoted $\CC_{nv}(R)$ (Figure \ref{fig:ring,pole}(a)).
+We show in Theorem~\ref{polvani} that for $n\geq 7$, they are unstable for all co-latitudes\footnote{the co-latitude $\theta$ of a point on the sphere is the angle subtended with the North pole} of the ring, while for $n<7$ there exist ranges of Lyapounov stability when the ring is near a pole.
+These results are not new \cite{PD93} (for linear stability results) and \cite{BC03} (for nonlinear stability), but serve to demonstrate the method used in later sections.

-In Section \ref{Rp-stability}, we study the stability of the relative equilibria $\CC_{nv}(R,p)$ (Figure \ref{cnvRevpolesch3c}(b)) which are configurations formed of a ring of $n$ identical vortices together with a polar vortex.
+In Section \ref{sec:Rp-stability}, we study the stability of the relative equilibria $\CC_{nv}(R,p)$ (Figure~\ref{fig:ring,pole}(b)) which are configurations formed of a ring of $n$ identical vortices together with a single polar vortex.
 For $n\geq 7$ they are all unstable if the vorticity $\kappa$ of the polar vortex has opposite sign to that of the ring.
-However if the vorticities have the same sign then for each co-latitude of the ring there exists a range of $\kappa$ for which the relative equilibrium is Lyapunov stable.
+However if the vorticities have the same sign then for each co-latitude of the ring there exists a range of $\kappa$ for which the relative equilibrium is Lyapounov stable.
 Adding polar vortices can therefore \emph{stabilize} the unstable pure ring relative equilibria.
-The detailed results are contained in Theorem \ref{ring+pole/stab}, its corollary and the following discussion.
-Our results are consistent with those of \cite{CMS03}, though our methods give more regions of stability than theirs---see Remark \ref{rmk:CMS}.
+The detailed results are contained in Theorem~\ref{ring+pole/stab}, its corollary and the following discussion.
+Our results are consistent with those of \cite{CMS03} (aside from an error in their Figure~7 where the wrong curves are plotted), though the present methods are stronger as they give more regions of stability than obtained in \cite{CMS03}---see Remark \ref{rmk:CMS}.

-In Section \ref{R2p} we obtain analytic (in)stability criteria for the relative equilibria $\CC_{nv}(R,2p)$ which are configurations formed of a ring of $n$ identical vortices together with \emph{two} polar vortices, but only with respect to certain modes ($\ell\geq2$).
-As in the case of a single polar vortex, the two polar vortices play the role of control parameters for the stability.
-The details are contained in Theorem \ref{ring+2poles/stab}.
-A numerical investigation is needed for the remaining ($\ell=1$) mode in order to provide stability criteria; this is being pursued separately.